The 1979 Supreme Court case United States v. Symm decided that you have the right to register

 Early Voting

 All Minnesota voters are given early voting privileges without any registrations necessary to vote early.
-Early voting starts July 26, 2020 and ends August 10, 2020.
+Visit this site to learn about early voting locations and hours.

 Absentee Voting

 Any registered Minnesota voter may apply for an absentee ballot and vote by absentee ballot.
-Absentee ballots must be requested at least 1 days before the election.
+Absentee ballots must be requested at least 1 day before the election.
 Normally, you will need a witness when you vote and complete your ballot.
 The witness can be either a registered Minnesota voter or a notary.
-Due to COVID19, there is no witness requirement for registered voters for the 2020 state primary or general elections.
-Voted ballots are due by 8pm on Election Day if mailed or by 3pm on Election Day if delivered in person.
+Voted ballots are due to your county election office by 8pm on Election Day.

 Polling Locations